Medically Reviewed by Joseph Christenbury, M.D.

-Presbyopia is an eye condition in which hardening of the eye’s lens makes focusing at short distances more difficult.
+Presbyopia is an eye condition in which decreased flexibility of the lens of the eye makes focusing at short distances more difficult.
 It is one of the more common vision problems causing people over 40 to need reading glasses.
 If you’re ready to say goodbye to your glasses you may want to consider presbyopia correction surgery.
-Treatment includes three main strategies: laser procedures such as LASIK surgery, as well as non-laser cornea and lens-based surgeries.
+Treatment includes three main strategies: laser procedures such as LASIK surgery, as well as non-laser corneal and lens-based surgeries.

 Are You a Candidate?

-You may be a good candidate for presbyopia correction if you are an adult over the age of 21 who has been diagnosed with Presbyopia.
-Your eye doctor can accurately diagnose presbyopia through an eye exam and will make a recommendation as to the best treatment option for you.
+You may be a good candidate for presbyopia correction if you are an adult over the age of 40 who has been diagnosed with Presbyopia.
+Your eye doctor can accurately diagnose presbyopia through a complete eye exam and will make a recommendation as to the best treatment option for you.

 Here are Your Treatment Options